Andreas Kopasis

 Andreas Kopasis was the Ottoman-appointed Prince of Samos from 1908 to 1912.
 His tenure was widely regarded as pro-Turkish and tyrannical.
 His bringing in of additional Ottoman troops in 1908 caused a revolt to break out among the Samians, which was quelled brutally by further Ottoman reinforcements.
 The leaders of the pro-Greek opposition, including Themistoklis Sophoulis, fled the island for Greece.
-Kopasis was assassinated by a pro-Sophoulis agent on 22 March 1912.
+Kopasis was assassinated by a pro-Sophoulis agent on 22 March 1912.The determination of the Hegemon of Samos never wavered, trying by every means to impose order and Ottoman rule on the island, suppressing every outbreak of violence and disorder.